Published on April 15, 2020 (over 4 years ago)

 LinkOnline Video Platforms

 Online Video Platform (aka OVP) is a broad term and can cover a lot of different types of video solutions.
-Each of the products in this category can range pretty differently from each other in terms of features and capabilities.
-(Btw, this isn't an exhaustive list and you'll definitely find more OVPs out there.)
+Each of the products in this category can range pretty differently from each other in terms of features and capabilities. (note: this isn't an exhaustive list and you'll definitely find more OVPs out there.)

 B2B or B2C